leontrolski/stepping/docs/doks/content/en/docs/getting-started/introduction.md

 This often turned into a spaghetti mess, as a change of input might need to update many other components and you had competing callbacks happening asynchronously.

-React (in theory at least) solves this by allowing you to do:
+React (in theory at least) solved this by allowing you to do:

 - Render the page as `f(state)`
 - `<input onInput=mutateState(...) >`